Head of chambers

 Mr Brian Green KC

 Our principal areas of practice include arbitration, banking and financial services, civil fraud and investigations, commercial litigation, company, insolvency and restructuring, pensions, professional liability, property, trusts, tax, probate and estates.

 You should possess high intellectual ability, excellent communication skills and a strong motivation to do commercial chancery work.
 You need to be mature and confident, have the ability to work with others and analyse legal problems clearly, demonstrating commercial and practical good sense.
 We have a minimum requirement of a 2.1 degree in law or another subject, and we have a track record of taking on GDL students, as well as undergraduate law students, as pupils and as tenants.

 Pupillage applications should be made via the Pupillage Gateway.
 Please refer to the Gateway for all relevant dates.

-We run four mini-pupillage weeks with two weeks held in November/December, one at Easter and one in July.
+We run four mini-pupillage weeks per year.
 Please visit our website for an application form and further information on when to apply.

 Banking & finance